 Next, all men are subject to bias, for a bias is a block or distortion of intellectual development, and such blocks or distortions occur in four principal manners.
 There is the bias of unconscious motivation brought to light by depth psychology.
-There is the bias of individual egoism, and the more powerful and blinder bias of group egoism.
+There is the the bias of individual egoism, and and blinder the more powerful bias of group egoism.
 Finally, there is the general bias of common sense, which is a specialization of intelligence in the particular and concrete, but usually considers itself omnicompetent.
-On all of these I have expanded elsewhere, and I may not repeat myself here.
+On all of these I have 107 expanded elsewhere, and I may not repeat the myself here.

 Further, the historian should be detached from all bias.
-Indeed, he has greater need of such detachment than the scientist, for scientific work is adequately objectified and publicly controlled, but the historian's discoveries accumulate in the manner of the development of common sense, and the only adequate positive control is to have another historian go over the same evidence.
+No should be more detached Indeed, he has greater need of such detachment that the scientist, for scientific work is add adequately objectified and publicly controlled, but the historian's discoveries accumulate in the manner of common the development of common sense, and the only adequate positive control is to have another historian go over the same evidence.